 In addition to her position as Lecturer in Sustainable Chemistry at Bangor University, Vera is also director of Vera Bluebell limited, a company that supplies bluebell seeds and bulbs since 2008.

 This is a pilot meeting to scope what is needed in order to build an effective research network.
 We anticipate that this network which will outlast the meeting, and we expect that outputs will be shared with the wider network you represent.
-The number of places at the meeting is limited by space and time to 40.
+The number of places at the meeting is limited.
 Thus, please consider which members of your group will benefit the most from attending this specific initial meeting.

 Bringing together researchers from diverse fields including microbiology, chemistry, botany and the history of medicine, along with industry contacts, this focused meeting aims to reveal the current ‘state-of-the-art' of the field and define areas for collaboration, methods development and translational research.
 As such, it will not comprise traditional research presentations but a mix of 5-minute introductory "flash" talks and structured round-table discussions to facilitate networking, collaboration, knowledge exchange and capacity building.
 Instead of submitting an abstract, we are asking potential attendees to tell us what they hope to get out of the meeting and out of the lasting network which we hope will result.Submit your proposal